heathbar/vizio-smart-cast/README.md

 ### `control.media.play()`

 Plays the current media
-_Note:_ Some applications will toggle play / pause
+*NOTE:* Some applications will toggle play / pause

 #### Returns